alenatsibets/Multithreading_Task1/README.md

-Task1.
-Multithreading
+**Task1.
+Multithreading**
 Requirements:

- Any entity that wants to access a shared resource must be a thread.
+✦ Any entity that wants to access a shared resource must be a thread.

- Classes and other application entities must be properly structured into packages and have a name that reflects their functionality.
+✦ Classes and other application entities must be properly structured into packages and have a name that reflects their functionality.

- Use the State pattern to describe object states, unless there are more than two of these states.
+✦ Use the State pattern to describe object states, unless there are more than two of these states.

- Callable may be used to create threads, if possible.
+✦ Callable may be used to create threads, if possible.

- Only TimeUnit enumeration capabilities may be used instead of Thread.sleep.
+✦ Only TimeUnit enumeration capabilities may be used instead of Thread.sleep.

- Read object initialization data from a file.
+✦ Read object initialization data from a file.
 The data in the file is correct.

- Use Log4J2 or any other to write logs.
+✦ Use Log4J2 or any other to write logs.

- It is allowed to use the main method to start.
+✦ It is allowed to use the main method to start.

 14. Task Scheduler: Develop a system for executing tasks on a schedule.